jaidev7823/file-ai/Project-doc/03_DEVELOPMENT_LOG.md

 4.  **Project Structure:**
     -   Made the `vss` module public by adding `pub mod vss;` to `src/lib.rs`, resolving the final compilation error.
     -   Created the `project-docs` folder to maintain a shared understanding of the project.

+  Here's a breakdown of the project structure and how each part fits into the async/sync model.

+  src-tauri/src/main.rs & src-tauri/src/lib.rs

+   * Nature: [ASYNC]
+   * Purpose: This is the entry point of the application.
+It sets up the Tauri application, including the main window and the Tokio runtime.
+The main function is async to manage the application's lifecycle.
+   * Key Functions:
+       * main(): The application entry point, running in an async context.
+       * run(): Initializes the application, sets up the database, and defines the Tauri commands.

+  src-tauri/src/commands.rs

+   * Nature: [ASYNC] (Tauri Commands)
+   * Purpose: This file defines the functions that can be called from the frontend (JavaScript).
+These functions act as the bridge between the async frontend and the backend logic.
+   * Key Functions:
+       * scan_and_store_files(path: String): `async`.
+This command orchestrates the file scanning process.
+It uses tokio::task::spawn_blocking to move the synchronous file system and database operations to a background thread pool, preventing the UI from freezing.
+       * search_files(query: String, top_k: Option<usize>): `async`.
+This command handles search requests.
+           * It calls the embed_and_store::get_embedding function, which is an async network call.
+           * It then uses tokio::task::spawn_blocking to run the synchronous database search (hybrid_search_with_embedding) on a background thread.

+  src-tauri/src/file_scanner.rs

+   * Nature: [SYNC] (Blocking I/O)
+   * Purpose: This module is responsible for all file system interactions, such as finding files and reading their content.
+These are blocking, synchronous operations.
+   * Key Functions:
+       * find_text_files_optimized(dir: P, max_file_size: Option<u64>): `SYNC`.
+This function walks the file system directory (walkdir) and collects file paths.
+This is a blocking operation.
+       * read_file_content_optimized(path: &str, max_chars: Option<usize>): `SYNC`.
+This function reads the content of a file from the disk (fs::read_to_string), which is a blocking operation.
+       * scan_and_store_files_optimized(...): `ASYNC` wrapper.
+This function orchestrates the process of finding files, reading them, generating embeddings, and storing them in the database.
+It uses tokio::spawn for concurrency when processing files.

+  src-tauri/src/database/

+   * Nature: [SYNC] (Blocking I/O)
+   * Purpose: This module handles all interactions with the SQLite database using the rusqlite crate, which is a synchronous library.
+   * Key Files & Functions:
+       * database/mod.rs:
+           * init_database(): `SYNC`.
+Creates the database file and runs migrations.
+           * get_connection(): `SYNC`.
+Provides a thread-safe connection to the database.
+       * database/schema.rs:
+           * Contains the CREATE TABLE statements as &'static str constants.
+These are synchronous definitions.
+       * database/search.rs:
+           * search_similar_files(...): `SYNC`.
+Performs a vector search against the database.
+           * search_files_fts(...): `SYNC`.
+Performs a full-text search against the database.
+           * hybrid_search_with_embedding(...): `SYNC`.
+Combines vector and full-text search results.

+  src-tauri/src/embed_and_store.rs

+   * Nature: [ASYNC] (Network I/O) & [SYNC] (CPU-bound)
+   * Purpose: This module handles communication with the external embedding service (like Ollama).
+   * Key Functions:
+       * get_embedding(text: &str): `ASYNC`.
+Makes a network request to the Ollama API to get embeddings for a given text.
+This is an I/O-bound operation, making it a perfect candidate for async.
+       * get_batch_embeddings(texts: &[String]): `ASYNC`.
+Makes multiple network requests concurrently to get embeddings for a batch of texts.
+       * normalize(v: Vec<f32>): `SYNC`.
+A CPU-bound function that normalizes a vector.
+It's fast and synchronous.

+  Workflow Example: search_files

+  Here is how the components work together for a search query:

+   1. Frontend: The user types a query in the UI and clicks "Search".
+A JavaScript function calls invoke('search_files', { query: '...' }).

+   2. `commands.rs` (`[ASYNC]`):
+       * The search_files #[tauri::command] receives the request.
+       * It awaits the embed_and_store::get_embedding() function to get the vector for the query.
+This is an async network call, so the main thread is not blocked.

+   3. `embed_and_store.rs` (`[ASYNC]`):
+       * The get_embedding() function sends an HTTP request to the Ollama API.
+       * It awaits the response from the server.

+   4. `commands.rs` (`[ASYNC]` -> `[SYNC]`):
+       * Once the embedding is received, the search_files command needs to query the database.
+       * Since rusqlite is synchronous, it wraps the database call in tokio::task::spawn_blocking.

+   5. `database/search.rs` (`[SYNC]`):
+       * Inside the spawn_blocking closure, the hybrid_search_with_embedding function is called.
+       * This function executes synchronous rusqlite queries against the database on a background thread, so the UI remains responsive.

+   6. `commands.rs` (`[SYNC]` -> `[ASYNC]`):
+       * The spawn_blocking task finishes and returns the search results.
+       * The search_files command awaits this result.
+       * The final list of results is sent back to the frontend.

+  This architecture ensures that the UI remains responsive by offloading all blocking I/O (database and file system access) to a dedicated thread pool, while using async/await for non-blocking I/O
+  (network requests).